 F-86 Sabres XD707 and XD730, Kinder Scout

 22 July 1954.
 Four RAF Sabre jets from No 66 Squadron had taken part in “Exercise Dividend” practicing air defences against a simulated attack on Britain by Soviet nuclear bombers.
-It was a huge undertaking, the largest since the war and a total of 6 aircraft across the country were lost that day, two of them here on the northern flank of Kinder Scout in the Derbyshire Peak District.
+It was a huge undertaking, the largest since the war and a total of 6 aircraft across the country were lost that day, two of them here on Kinder Scout in the Derbyshire Peak District.

 I once had the opportunity to speak with a former USAF Colonel who used to fly F-86 Sabres, he said generally they were about 10 feet apart when flying in formation – and that at a cruising speed of 500 mph.

 You can follow the trail from the point of impact on the plateau down to Black Ashop Moor, there are fragments all the way down over a distance of about 1km.

 SK 06926 89664 – Impact site

 SK 07268 90236 – Wings, engine, landing gear.

 SK 07300 90100 – Debris, electrical components

 SK 07548 90390 – Engine in boggy area